-The Child and Youth Protection Program (CYPP) at CHEO provides leadership within the hospital and community in assessing children and youth for suspected maltreatment (abuse and/or neglect).
+The Division of Child and Youth Protection (CYP) at CHEO provides leadership within the hospital and community in assessing children and youth for suspected maltreatment (abuse and/or neglect).
 Our major emphasis is the provision of specialized medical services to children, youth and families where there is a question of abuse or neglect.

-Faculty members within the program teach medical undergraduates, medical residents, practicing physicians, allied health professionals and others.
+Faculty members within the division teach medical undergraduates, medical residents, practicing physicians, allied health professionals and others.
 Faculty also conduct research and contribute to publications related to child abuse and neglect.